MonikaFJ/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As a first step I decided to convert images to gray scale.
 This step reduces the size of the network.

 As the next step I generated additional data.
 I did this because, as seen from previous image, the training set is highly unbalanced.
 To generate a new data I added Gaussian blur with the probability 50% and then add random rotation (in range +/-25 deg), random scaling (in range 0.9 -1) and random translation (in range +/-5 px).
-I was applying this transformation to random object of a underrepresented  type until there are at least 800 images of each type.
+I was applying this transformation to random object of a underrepresented  type until there are at least 1000 images of each type.

 As a final step I normalized the image data to help the optimizer.

 Here is an example of an original image and an augmented image:

+![alt text][image2]
 ![alt text][image3]

-TODO
+Here is a visualization of the new dataset:

+![alt text][image11]

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.